molodova-data-analyst/Molodova-data-analyst/README.md

 # Hi, I'm Kate 👋

-Data Analyst in progress | Brussels, Belgium 🇧🇪
+Data Analyst in progress | Antwerp, Belgium 🇧🇪

 ## About me
 I bring 10 years of business experience to data analytics —